Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

-The meaning of the above equations is this: The pressure is changed at a known rate $\dpdt$ and work is done on the system.
-In the above approximation all the work is done on the reservoir ( $\partparpsr$ and $\kapsr$ are reservoir functions).
+The meaning of the above equations is this: The pressure is changed at a known rate $dP/dt$ and work is done on the system.
+In the above approximation all the work is done on the reservoir ( $\partparpsrInline$ and $\kapsr$ are reservoir functions).
 The reservoir reacts instantaneously and the temperature $T$ and volume $V$ change at rates given by the first terms in Eqs. (\ref{dTdteq}) and \ref{dVdteq}).
 The coupling between the work source and the \cgmodes is indirect.
 As the change in the reservoir causes $T$ and $V$ to change, the change in $T$ and $V$ causes the coefficients in $\calF\conc$ to change.
 A change in $\calF\conc$ causes the \cgmodes to be out of equilibrium.
 These modes then relax by exchanging energy with the reservoir at constrained pressure, causing $T$ and $V$ to change at a rate given by the second terms in Eqs. (\ref{dTdteq} and \ref{dVdteq}).

 Looking more closely, consider a quench from the one-phase to the two-phase region.
 For simplicity, assume that the quench is very fast so that all the \cgmodes will be frozen during it.
-Then during the quench $\dtdt\simeq \partparpsr \dpdt$.
-The final temperature $T_f$ is estimated (perhaps roughly) using the full system thermodynamic function $\dtdps$, where $S$ is the total entropy.\cite{clerke83} Now, the total isobaric heat capacity, $\cp=\cv{\kapt\over\kaps}$, where $\kapt$ and $\kaps$ are the total isothermal and adiabatic compressibility, respectively.
+Then during the quench the temperature will change at a rate given by the first term in Eq.(\ref{dTdteq}).
+The final temperature $T_f$ is estimated (perhaps roughly) using the full system thermodynamic function $\dtdpsInline$, where $S$ is the total entropy.\cite{clerke83} Now, the total isobaric heat capacity, $\cp=\cv{\kapt/\kaps}$, where $\kapt$ and $\kaps$ are the total isothermal and adiabatic compressibility, respectively.
 Substituting this relation and that of $\cpr$ above into Eq.(\ref{3p}) gives:

 However, since the contribution to $P$ from the \cgmodes has been neglected, $\kaps\simeq\kapsr$ and $\kapt\simeq\kaptr$.
 Further, $\kapt\simeq \kaps$ at the temperatures of experimental interest.
 Thus,